 Liberty University’s late founder and chancellor Dr. Jerry Falwell had a vision for a school that would promote the recognition that Israel and the Jewish people are part of God’s global will.
 As a Christian Zionist, Dr. Falwell was both lauded by the Jewish community for his unqualified support for the Jewish state and feared for his uncompromising evangelical commitment (which they rightly interpreted as calling for Jewish conversion to Christ).

-In May 2008, Chancellor Jerry Falwell, Jr., made the decision to move forward in implementing his father’s vision.
+In May 2008, President Jerry Falwell, Jr., made the decision to move forward in implementing his father’s vision.
 Dr. Randall Price became the Executive Director for the new Center for Judaic Studies and moved to Lynchburg to establish the Center that fall.
-The official dedication of the Center took place in November with Chancellor and Mrs. Jerry Falwell, Jr., Provost Dr. Boyd Rist, Liberty co-Founder Dr. Elmer Towns, Dr. Harold Willmington, Dr. Edward Hindson, Dr. Thomas Ice, and Dr. and Mrs. Randall Price.
+The official dedication of the Center took place in November with President and Mrs. Jerry Falwell, Jr., Provost Dr. Boyd Rist, Liberty co-Founder Dr. Elmer Towns, Dr. Harold Willmington, Dr. Edward Hindson, Dr. Thomas Ice, and Dr. and Mrs. Randall Price.

 The need for the Center for Judaic Studies is both biblical and practical.
 Biblically, the divine program revealed in scripture is centered on Israel and the importance of the Jewish mission (the choice of one people to bless the rest of mankind).
 The proclamation of the Gospel to the Jewish people is bound up in the very nature of the gospel itself: “For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first, and also to the Gentile” (Romans 1:16).